 Traveling by car is the best way to explore Iceland.
 If it’s your first time visiting here, you may have several questions about driving in Iceland.

-Well, that’s exactly what you’re going to know in this guide.
+Well, that’s exactly what you will know in this guide.

 Which side do they drive in Iceland?

 People drive on the right in Iceland.
-Unless you’re from England or left-road countries, you’ll fit right in.
+You’ll fit right in unless you’re from England or left-road countries.

 Renting a car in Iceland

-I use RentalCars.com to check for the best rates and options from different car rental companies.
-A big plus is that it offers 48-hour free cancelation in case you change your plan.
+I use Discover Cars to check for the best rates and options from different car rental companies.
+You can select your pickup location at Reykjavik airport.

-It’s much more difficult to drive on F-marked roads in Iceland.
-Also, winter roads are challenging to drive, and you’ll need sufficient experience for driving in snow and ice.
+It’s much more challenging to drive on F-marked roads in Iceland.
+Also, winter roads are challenging to drive, and you’ll need sufficient experience in driving in snow and ice.

 Is driving in Iceland dangerous?

-Blind hills can be very dangerous as well, and blind curves in Iceland surely test your skill.
+Blind hills can also be very dangerous, and blind curves in Iceland surely test your skill.

 What are F-roads in Iceland?

-If you plan to drive on F-roads, research that specific road and check out the rivers you have to cross and the depths.
+If you plan to drive on F-roads, research that specific road and check out the rivers that you must cross and the depths.
 Some rivers you can’t cross at all.